Hereditary Ataxias

 - Friedreich ataxia — AR, GAA trinucleotide repeat in FXN gene (frataxin), onset <25 years, progressive gait/limb ataxia, absent DTRs + upgoing toes, hypertrophic cardiomyopathy (#1 cause of death), scoliosis, pes cavus, diabetes

-- SCA3 (Machado-Joseph disease) is the most common autosomal dominant SCA worldwide — all major SCAs are CAG polyglutamine repeat disorders with anticipation
+- SCA3 (Machado-Joseph disease) is the most common autosomal dominant SCA worldwide — the classic board-tested dominant SCAs (1, 2, 3, 6, 7, 17) are CAG polyglutamine repeat disorders with anticipation, but the broader SCA universe includes non-CAG and noncoding repeat disorders

 - Ataxia-telangiectasia — AR, ATM gene, cerebellar ataxia onset 1–3 years, oculomotor apraxia, conjunctival telangiectasias, immunodeficiency (low IgA), elevated AFP, cancer risk (lymphoma/leukemia), radiosensitivity